bodeolukolu/Qmatey/README.md

 # Introduction
 Qmatey is a quantitative metagenomic/microbiome profiling pipeline.
 Using the NCBI MegaBLAST, it implements a fast exact-matching algorithm for strain-level profiling.
-For species-level to phylum-level profiling, it implements exact-matching of consensus sequence that is unique to each taxa (e.g. at species-level, valid hits will match uniquely to each specific epiteth; at genus-level, valid hits will match uniquely to each genus name).
+For species-level to phylum-level profiling, it implements exact-matching of consensus sequence that is unique to each taxa (e.g. at species-level, valid hits will match uniquely to each species name; at genus-level, valid hits will match uniquely to each genus name).
+Qmatey can also perform simulation of mock/synthetic communities using their whole genome data (fully or partial assemblies).

 ## Features
 * Exact-matching (and exact-matching of consensus) sequence.
 * User-friendly and fully automated
 * User-defined parameters for strain- to phylum-level taxonomic identification and quantification.
+* simulates metagenome sequencing (options: completely-digested, partially-digested, and randomly-sheared/shotgun libraries) and profiling.
 * Input data: whole genome shotgun sequencing (WGS), reduced representation sequencing (RRS/qRRS), and amplicon sequencing (e.g. 16S/ITS).
 * Generates and simulates metagenome profiling of mock/synthetic community (simulated library prep: complete/partial digest and random shearing of genomes).
 * Data compression and indexing (reads of all samples into single file) improves speed (avoids alignment of the same read hundreds to thousands of times).